 I’m no stranger to trying to learn programming.
-Some of my college courses involved the basics of programming with Java, PHP, discrete mathematics and databases.
+Some of my college courses involved the basics of programming with Java and PHP, some discrete mathematics, networking and databases.

 That’s why you see that nowadays you can find just as great engineers that never went to college compared to those that went.
-It happenes to be that the real value of educations lies not on the titles but on the practical skills that you can apply to be of value to the market.
+It just so happens to be that the real value of education lies not on the titles but on the practical skills that you can learn and apply to be of value to the market.

 So when trying to learn to code I ended up just going throught the motions and never really ‘getting’ what they were teaching.